Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 **Description:**

-Keep it short (less than 30 characters) and simple, you can add more information in the PR description box and comments.
+Keep it short (less than 30 characters) and simple.
+You can add more information in the PR description box and comments.
 Example: `fix(api,client): prevent CORS errors on form submission`.

 **QUESTION**: What creates CHANGELOGs?
 Is it the use of the colon `:`?
 Learn more: [Why Use Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#why-use-conventional-commits 'Conventional Commits').